oktayturkdagli/sheen-unity-game-kit/README.md

 ## Input Controller

-Input Controller, aims to produce a less detailed input controller with a clean interface and easy to use.With this controller a simple joystick is created to control the character.
+Input Controller, aims to produce a less detailed input controller with a clean interface and easy to use.
+With this controller a simple joystick is created to control the character.

 ![sugdk_input_controller](https://github.com/user-attachments/assets/bc5f0c9c-9d3d-4877-9643-8f378569607e)